Package insert / product label

 - A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage short-term (acute) pain when other pain treatments such as non-opioid pain medicines do not treat your pain well enough or you cannot tolerate them.

 - An opioid pain medicine that can put you at risk for overdose and death.
 Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death.

 Important information about Opana:

 - Get emergency help right away if you take too much Opana (overdose).
 When you first start taking Opana, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - Taking Opana with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.

-- Never give anyone your Opana.
+- Never give anyone else your Opana Tablets.
 They could die from taking it.
-Store Opana away from children and in a safe place to prevent stealing or abuse.
-Selling or giving away Opana is against the law.
+Selling or giving away Opana Tablets is against the law.

 Do not take Opana if you have: